yinyanghu/cuefix/README.md

 - convert encoding of CUE file: support GB2312, UTF-8, UTF-8 BOM, etc.
 - convert newline format of CUE file: support Windows CRLF and Unix LF
 - scan the directory and fix not matched audio file in CUE file
+- backup the original CUE file so that users can revert the CUE file back

 Please feel free to fork and contribute to the project if you like.